 I have always had a fascination with the transformation that the landscape, as we commonly know it, undergoes during winter.

 By removing the distractions that normally clutter the landscape, the trace of man-made elements and preference for abstraction and simplicity of form, I aim to capture the core of the landscape, to unite metaphysical dualities including earth and sky, light and dark, mind and body.
-At once earthy and celestial, my series evokes an unknown and mysterious world, that hints to an infinity beyond our physical existence.

 My aesthetic choice in Stillness is aimed at conveying a sense of harmony of one’s existence on both the universal and microcosmic scale, and and to provide an experience that ultimately transcends the boundaries of the purely aesthetic.